Types of Bladder Incontinence

 This refers to an anatomical interference affecting the ability to urinate.
 Previous pelvic floor surgeries and enlarged prostate are two of the causes.
 Please have your doctor evaluate if you believe there may be a structural component in your loved one’s incontinence.

-Most types of bladder incontinence in the elderly is considered “mixed incontinence”.
-A little bit of this type ... a little of that type.
+Whew !!
+You made it through that tutorial.
+That’s the good news.
+The not-so-good news … most types of bladder incontinence in the elderly is considered “mixed incontinence”.
+A little bit of this type, a little more of that type.
 What I recommend you do is develop your own plan to manage incontinence in your home, reviewing the above causes and begin implementing some strategies that apply, adding more as you go but only if needed.